March 2000 – August 2003

 McBride lost the general election that November, making incumbent Jeb Bush the first Republican governor in Florida history to be re-elected.
 Within just a few years the expensive touch screen voting machines would be scrapped in favor of optical scan equipment, in which a voter filled out a paper ballot which would be scanned and provided a paper trail.

 Late in the evening on August 25, 2001, I got a call about the crash of a small plane in the Bahamas that killed R&B singer and actress Aaliyah.
 The 22-year-old had been there shooting a music video.
 CBS put me on the first fight to Abaco Island the next morning and when my plane touched down, the wreckage of the aircraft she had been in was still smoldering off to the side of a runway.
 I spent the next several days there talking with paramedics who had responded to the crash, the production staff who had worked on the video shoot and Bahamian investigators who were looking into the cause of the crash.

 AUDIO: Reports from Abaco Island in the Bahamas in August 2001 on the crash of a small plane that killed R&B singer and actress Aaliyah and eight others.

 I also covered Florida’s connections to the terrorist attacks of September 11, 2001.
-Several of the 19 hijackers who commandeered four commercial airliners had lived and received flight training in South Florida.
+Several of the 19 hijackers who commandeered four commercial airliners, two of which crashed into the World Trade Center towers in New York had lived and received flight training in south Florida.
 People who lived next door to the hijackers were stunned.
 All told me the men seemed like friendly, normal people.
 I also included the accounts of a flight instructor who had given training to two of the men, as well as a waiter at a restaurant in Hollywood, Florida who had served a drunken Mohammed Atta and another hijacker the weekend before the terrorist attacks.
 All were overwhelmed to know they had come in contact with some of those responsible for such a horrific attack and felt extreme guilt, thinking they could have done something.